JasperFx/jasper/documentation/documentation/messaging/messages.md

 First though, it might help to understand how Jasper reads the message when it receives a new `Envelope`:

 1. It first looks at the `message-type` header in the incoming `Envelope`
-1. Using that value, it finds all the available `IMediaReader` strategies that match that message type, and tries to select one that matches the value of the `content-type` header
+1. Using that value, it finds all the available `IMessageSerializer` strategies that match that message type, and tries to select one that matches the value of the `content-type` header
 1. Invoke the matching reader to read the raw `byte[]` data into a .Net object
 1. Now that you know the actual .Net type for the message, select the proper message handler and off it goes